anishak20/portfolio/content/projects/grbs.md

 ## Discussion
 A **negative spectral lag** was observed for **GRB 240825A**.
 Negative spectral lag in GRBs, though rare, can arise from inverse Compton up-scattering of soft photons by a surrounding hot electron medium.
 A notable difference exists between the spectral lag values obtained from the peak of the CCF and from Gaussian fitting.
-This discrepancy suggests that the CCF may follow a **Lorentzian** profile rather than a **Gaussian** one.
+This discrepancy suggests that the CCF may follow an **Asymmetric Gaussian** profile rather than a **Gaussian** one.

-To address this, I’m currently working on fitting a Lorentzian function to the CCF, which I believe may yield a more accurate estimate of the lag.
+To address this, I’m currently fitting an asymmetric gaussian to the CCF, which may provide a more accurate estimate of the spectral lag.
+In addition, I am also investigating the lag–luminosity relation.
 Further improvements and analysis are ongoing to refine the results.